gracecvang-source/agent-memory-loop/README.md

 ## Quick Start (minimal)

-You do NOT need full automation to use this.
+The system is intentionally usable manually before automation.You do NOT need full automation to use this.

 Day 1: